Dev-Annie/TravelProject/README.md

 # How does this app utilize CRUD?

 The four functions this app is built on is **Create**, **Read**, **Update** and **Delete**

+# Next steps

+This MVC can be updated to have multiple prices per adult/ group/ child.
+Better mobile responsiveness can allow people to book specific dates from their phone or tablet